leynier/old.leynier.github.io/README.md

 ## Experience

-### Unity Junior Developer - Viera Academy
+### Unity Developer - Viera Academy

 > September 2018 - Present

 Member of the [PrepCoders](https://viera.academy/prepcoders), [PrepLife](https://viera.academy) and [Vilin](https://viera.academy/vilin) applications development team.
 In charge mainly of the functionalities related to third party services such as Unity IAP, Google Firebase, etc.

-### Trained Teacher - University of Havana
+### Assistant Professor - University of Havana

 > September 2019 - Present

-Trained Professor of Computing and Programming at the [Faculty of Biology](https://www.fbio.uh.cu) of the University of Havana.
+Assistant Professor of Computing and Programming at the [Faculty of Biology](https://www.fbio.uh.cu) of the University of Havana.

 ### Trained - Center of Neurosciences of Cuba (CNEURO)